Getting your ads above Google search results

 Ads at the top of a page generally have the following qualities:

-- High relevance: The ad text, keywords, and landing page are relevant to people who click the ad.
+- High relevance: The ad text and landing page are relevant to a person seeing your ad.

 - Good performance over time: The ad consistently generates clicks.